alexander-wood/tech-writing-samples/regions.md

 Simple!
 Now, let's add a database!

 ## PostgreSQL
 It's straightforward to create a multi-region PostgreSQL cluster on Fly.io.
-This guide will walk you through the steps to create a PostgreSQL cluster in one region and a read replica in another.
-For the purposes of demonstration, we'll use the regions `sea` and `nrt`.
+This guide will walk you through the process.
+In this example, we'll use the regions `sea` and `nrt`.

 This guide assumes that the application is structured so that only some requests include writes.
 Furthermore, it assumes that HTTP requests are the primary method of interacting with the database.
 If your application writes to the database on every request or makes use of long-lived connections like websockets, please see additional guidance [here](https://fly.io/docs/getting-started/multi-region-databases/#this-is-wrong-for-some-apps).